 Whenever an employee is injured on the job, that employee might be eligible for workers’ compensation.
 Injured workers are protected by workers’ compensation, which allows them to be compensated for time they have to be away from work as a result of on-the-job injuries.

 In addition to the immediate recovery period, workers who have been hurt might have long-lasting injuries that could affect their quality of life for years, if not the rest of their lives.
 These injuries may not be immediately apparent, but that does not mean they are not serious.
-An experienced New York workers’ compensation attorney can offer advice to someone who has been hurt on the job.
+An experienced Workplace Injury Attorney can offer advice to someone who has been hurt on the job.

 Source: WETM-TV, “1 Worker Hurt In Blast At Western NY Asphalt Plant,” Aug.
 16, 2013